indiedanish/indiedanish/README.md

 ##

-## A guide for those who want to start an Open-Source Contribution journey with React JS
+## A guide for those who want to start their Open-Source Contribution journey with React JS

 Welcome to your entry point for open-source contributions! 🌍